OUR MISSION STATEMENT

 PARENTS/CARERS AS PARTNERS

 At Manor Green we really do value parent’s involvement in school.
 Parent’s involvement in school begins even before children start in our nursery or reception class, with a visit to see the school, meet the teacher and other staff.
-Once a place has been confirmed the early year’s class teacher will arrange a transition day at Manor Green where the children and parents will come for a “play and stay” session.
+Once a place has been confirmed the early year’s class teacher will arrange a transition day at Manor Green where the children and parents will come for a “stay and play” session.
 This is a great opportunity for parents/keyworkers to discuss the child’s needs in more detail, see the setting and meet other children and parents.

 Parent consultation meetings are held in the Autumn, Spring and Summer term, in which parents/carers are invited to discuss their child’s ongoing progress.
 Every year each child has an annual review.
 This is a review of the Early Health and Education Care plan (EHCP).
 A report is written by the class teacher, this is sent home, and then parents are invited to an annual review meeting to discuss this further with the Head teacher and class teacher.